texadactyl/protoOneFile/README.md

 To-date, supporting only record types begin frame, end frame, change an int64 primitive, and change a float64 primitive.

-See `common.go` for the specification of each record.
+See `common.go` for the record specifications and TODOs.